Advanced Imaging & Procedures in Our Offices

-The physicians at Women’s Care are committed to bringing comprehensive, technically advanced diagnostic and treatment options to our patients, as safely and conveniently as possible.
+The physicians at Women’s Care are committed to bringing comprehensive, technically advanced imaging and treatment options to our patients, as safely and conveniently as possible.
 To facilitate this we offer many screening and diagnostic procedures in our offices, eliminating separate registration procedures and additional scheduled appointments at remote locations.
-This means less time running around as well as more efficient and integrated care.
+This includes common imaging modalities such as mammograms and ultrasound.
+This means less time running around, as well as more efficient and integrated care.

 Gynecological ultrasound is used to examine the pelvic organs and can show: